:CHANnel:WAVelength

 Recommended Alternative

 Simulated optical modules do not support wavelength selection and do not support this command.
-Sending this query on simulated optical modules returns NAPPlicable.
+Sending this query to a simulated optical modules returns NAPPlicable.

 The Wavelength selection is only displayed for plug-in modules with internal optical channels.